Fleeing from Violence in the Democratic Republic of Congo

 "Children in the eastern DRC continue to suffer devastating consequences as waves of violence destabilize the region," says Dr. Tajudeen Oyewale, UNICEF Acting Representative in the DRC.
 "Hundreds of thousands of children in the region no longer have access to health care and education, while many have suffered atrocities at the hands of combatants.
 It is simply a brutal situation for children with no end in sight."

-Food is scarce and disease is rampant.
+Food is scarce and disease is on the rise.
 Tanganyika and South Kivu reported 18,250 suspected cholera cases in 2017, twice as many as in 2016, and 18,000 suspected cases of measles.
 UNICEF is on the ground in the eastern DRC immunizing children against measles, preventing and treating cholera, assisting malnourished children, distributing school kits and training teachers, and protecting, treating and counseling children affected by violence.

 All photos: © UNICEF/DRC/Longa.